andrewfandrew/dbtng_example/README.md

  This adds further validation to the update form.
 It prevents negative integers for age.

- You can try adding 'unsigned' => TRUE, to the database schema in the .install but that has the unexpected effect of allowing positive integers greater than 127 for age forcing you implement that validation in the form instead.
+ As an alternative you can add 'unsigned' => TRUE, to the database schema in the .install file but that has the unexpected effect of allowing positive integers greater than 127 for age forcing you to validate it in the form instead.

  The reason for this is that when using the MySQL 'TINYINT' datatype if it is made 'unsigned' then this frees up bits and increases the range of values from roughly 0.5 x 256 to 1 x 256.